orassayag/crawler/INSTRUCTIONS.md

 5. IMPORTANT MESSAGES.
 ======================
 1. Each time you change the logic / update NPM package version, do the following steps:
 a.
-Perform a backup before any change has been made, by running in the terminal 'npm run backup' or manually to the backups directory.
+Perform a backup before any change has been made, by running in the terminal run: 'npm run backup' or manually to the backups directory.
 b.
 After the change, check that everything works OK.
 c.
 Keep the maintenance - Every change you do - Make sure to update in this document if needed.